 How fees are being reduced Will parent fee subsidies be retained?
 Changed?
 NT Mechanism: Percentage reduction to market fees Yes, retained and changed.
-The Child Care Fee Reduction Fund will be pro- vided directly to licensed programs to be used to reduce average fees by 50% by December 2022.
-Averages will be based on a calculation of all programs in the NT, regardless of cost.
-The Income Assistance (IA) program subsidizes parents to use child care under specified circumstances (work, study).
+The Income Assistance (IA) program subsidizes The Child Care Fee Reduction Fund will be provided directly to licensed programs to be used to reduce average fees by 50% by December 2022.
+Averages will be based on a calculation of all programs in the NT, regardless of cost. parents to use child care under specified circumstances (work, study).
 In year 1, government exploring potential to provide retroactive fee relief for a portion of fees already paid.
 Fee increases will be capped.
 NU Mechanism: Percentage reduction to market fees Fee subsidies are not mentioned in Agreement or Action Plan.
 Will reduce fees by an average of 50% by December 2022.